eclipse/microprofile-lra/README.md

 If the registration is successful a `recovery coordinator URL` is returned in the `Location` response header and the body.

+When the participant is subsequently told to complete or compensate the `recovery coordinator URL` MAY be made available to the participant via a request header.

+*To facilitate interoperability between different implementations of this specification we recommend that the context (`recovery coordinator URL`) is passed using an HTTP header with the name `Long-Running-Action-Recovery`*

 The `recovery coordinator URL` supports the following behaviour:

    - performing a `GET` on it will return the original `participant URL`;
    - performing a `PUT` on it will overwrite the old `participant URL` with the new one supplied.
-If the participant is in need of recovery then this operation will trigger a recovery attempt (ie the participant will be asked ot either compensate or complete depending on whether the LRA was cancelled or closed);
+If the participant is in need of recovery then this operation will trigger a recovery attempt (ie the participant will be asked to either compensate or complete depending on whether the LRA was cancelled or closed);
    - performing a `DELETE`, `HEAD` or `POST` will return a `401 Unauthorized`;